Top Tips for Building an Awesome Remote Company Culture

 9. Remember to celebrate success

 Success is a crucial part of employee engagement, which is why we pay so much attention to it at 10Clouds.
 We use company wide events to recognize the achievement of colleagues who have gone above and beyond the call of duty.
 We also have a dedicated Slack channel used for praise, and we encourage all employees to use it.
-You can read more about how we celebrate success here.

 A great remote work culture is about trust, effective tools, and of course…fun!